call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 [RetroNode](https://retronode.net/minecraft-hosting/) : RetroNode is a host with 3 tiers, Budget, Premium, and Extreme.
 Budget charges $1 per GB of ram with a Ryzen 5
 3600 in only their Europe location.
 Premium costs $2 per GB of ram with either an i9-9900K in their Europe location or a Ryzen 7 5800X in their North America location.
 Lastly, Extreme costs about $2.25 per GB of ram (plans starting at 8GB) with a Ryzen 9 5950X in their Europe location or a Ryzen 9 5900X in their North America location.
 Budget has 25GB of storage while Premium and Extreme have unmetered, might make you look at upgrading if you plan on using them.
 Although, 25GB is still a decent amount you might run through that.
-Their support is EXTREMELY fast from my experience contacting them.
 Looking at their TrustPilot I only see complaints over web hosting and issues that have been fixed too.
 I absolutely recommend RetroNode, they seem to be an amazing service and I actually might plan on using them for an upcoming server of my own.

+[ReviveNode](https://billing.revivenode.com/minecraft.php) : ReviveNode is a host with 3 tiers - Budget, Premium, and Ultra.
+Budget charges $1 per GB of ram with a Xeon
+E5-1650V3, Premium charges $2 per GB of ram with an i7-4790K, and lastly Ultra charges $3 per GB of ram with a Ryzen 5 3600X.
+Each plan has a location in either North America or Europe.
+Personally, I wouldn't pay these prices for these specs, but that's me.
+Their TrustPilot is a bit odd to me, often when they get reviews it's multiple at a time from relatively fresh accounts.

 [Roddanhost](https://roddanhost.se/whmcs/index.php?rp=/store/minecraft) : Roddanhost offers hosting for about $2.40 per GB of ram with Ryzen 5 3600's.
 Due to their .se domain I am assuming their location is somewhere in Sweden, although they mention nothing about that.
 Overall, I can't really recommend them with that price for specs.